We’re reader-supported. Posts may contain links that provide a commission at no cost to you. Learn how we make money.

 The best way to understand how clarity affects the price of a diamond is to compare ones that have similar grades across all other qualities.

-We examined prices for round cut diamonds from James Allen with the following qualities:
+I examined prices for round cut diamonds from James Allen with the following qualities:

 - Carat weight: 1.05